codeflux/fluxdroid/README.md

-FluxDroid - CodeFlux Common Android Stuff
+# FluxDroid: CodeFlux Common Android Stuff

-This is a collection of commonly-used classes from developing Android applications in [CodeFlux](http://teamcodeflux.com).
+This is a collection of commonly-used classes from developing Android applications at [CodeFlux](http://teamcodeflux.com).